id: gwpra5

 The Amazon and its tributaries are suffering from the worst drought in at least 120 years.
 Climate change, El Niño and deforestation are causing catastrophic conditions – affecting people, animals and plants.

-The population on the riverbanks in particular is suffering.
-Many of them can normally only get around on the rivers by boat.
-Due to the low water levels, numerous boats have run aground, making it increasingly difficult to supply the communities with water, food and medicine.
-The government in the state of Amazonas declared a state of emergency for all 62 districts.
+The people living along the riverbanks are suffering the most.
+Many of them can normally only travel by boat on the rivers.
+Due to the low water levels, numerous boats have run aground, and supplying communities with water, food or medicines is becoming increasingly difficult.
+The government of Amazonas state has declared a state of emergency across all 62 districts.
 Almost 600,000 people are affected.
-"My husband went fishing and came back without anything because there were no fish."
-The world's largest rainforest - home to ten per cent of all species on the planet - has already been under threat for decades: due to droughts, river pollution, fires and deforestation.
-Deforestation has decreased since President Luiz Inácio Lula da Silva took office at the beginning of the year.
-But Brazil is still a long way from its declared goal of "zero deforestation".
+“My husband went fishing and came back empty-handed because there were no fish.”The world’s largest rainforest – home to ten per cent of all species on the planet – has already been under threat for decades: from droughts, river pollution, fires and deforestation.
+Although deforestation has decreased since President Luiz Inácio Lula da Silva took office at the start of the year, Brazil is still a long way from its stated goal of “zero deforestation”.

 Benefits of a recurring donations: